aylabyuk/exptrackr/README.md

   }
   ```

-2. app `.env` file.
-  inside `/app` add a .env file with the following values.
+2. Inside `/app` add a .env file with the following values.

   ```
   PORT=4000